Geodego/voodoo_test/README.md

 commented in the notebook.

 ### Analysis overview
-We initially perform an EDA to get to know the data better and see what pre-processing steps needs to be done.
+We initially perform an EDA to get to know the data better and to see what pre-processing steps need to be done.
 We analyse the average results accross the different granularities and the corresponding features.
 That analysis suggest that the null values should be filled using the average of the corresponding column for revenue features and the average of the corresponding raw for installs features.

-To choose the model we perform a study on Ridge regressor, Random Forest and LightGBM on a sample of the  training data.
-The model selected is Light GBM.
+To choose the model, we perform a study on Ridge regressor, Random Forest and LightGBM on a sample of the  training data.
+The model selected is LightGBM.

 We perform then an hyperparameter optimization for the selected model and select n_estimators=200 and max_depth=6.